Adventure Race FAQs

 Imagine a scavenger hunt that is part Amazing Race and part double-dog-dare.
-On Saturday, September 26, you and your teammates will be in the wackiest, most memorable race of your life as you race through 24 wild challenges.
-With Beyond the Backyard, you may get wet, you may get a little dirty, but you will definitelylaugh.
+On Saturday, May 21, you and your teammates will be in the wackiest, most memorable race of your life as you race through a series of wild challenges in a three-hour period.
+With Beyond the Backyard, you may get wet, you may get a little dirty, and you will definitely laugh.

-Suited forall ages and stages,this quest is made for athletes and fun-seekers of all ability levels.
+Suited for all ages and stages, this quest is made for athletes and fun-seekers of all ability levels.
+Our adventure race is perfect for families and/or groups of friends, and offers team-building opportunities for colleagues, sports teams, and youth groups.

-On race day, challenges are delivered via the race app.
-Teams solve, find and/or do the thing asked of them.
-Proof (photos/video) is submitted to race HQ as proof and is validated in real time so you can advance to the next challenge.
+On race day, the challenge list is delivered via the group texting app, Bonfyre.
+Teams solve, find and/or do the things asked of them in each challenge.
+Proof (photos/video) is uploaded to race HQ as proof and is validated in real time so you can advance to the next challenge.

-Staff will validate all of your challenges remotely, and in real-time, either clearing your team to move to the next or offering guidance on how to fully complete the task.
+Race HQ will validate all of your challenges remotely and in real-time, either clearing your team to move to the next or offering guidance on how to fully complete the task.

 Challenges are designed to push you out of your comfort zones and generate unforgettable experiences.
 The collection of challenges you will face fall into four categories: Physical, Skill, Find, and Fun.
 This variety ensures there is something for everyone, regardless of age or ability.